 Let’s Get Social!

 Canberra is an easy 2 1/2 hour run down the M5 from Sydney.
 We chose to go on two wheels (read more about that here) but four would work just as well.
 It’s 9(ish) hours by road from Melbourne so If you are coming from there or further afield you may wish to kick your weekend in Canberra off to a speedier start by flying into CBR.
 Most international passengers will need to transfer in Sydney (SYD).
-Read all my tips on getting a bargain airfare before you book and when you are ready compare all the airlines in one place through Expedia.
+Read all my tips on getting a bargain airfare before you book and when you are ready compare all the airlines in one place through Agoda.

 Where to Stay For Your Weekend In Canberra